 If you live in a manufactured home community check to make sure your home can remain on the leased lot before you offer it for sale as a package.
 If your home is located on private land you can sell it by direct negotiation with the buyer or by hiring a licensed sales representative working through a licensed real estate broker.

-Another way to sell your manufactured home is to advertise with one of the online manufactured home marketplaces, such as Manufactured Home Owner’s Network.
+Another way to sell your manufactured home is to advertise with one of the online manufactured home marketplaces.
 There are several Internet sites that put sellers and buyers together on a state-by-state, city-by-city basis.
 Advertising rates are usually reasonable and some of these sites guarantee that your ad will run until you sell your home.

 A word of caution – laws vary from state to state.
 It’s best to ask an attorney to look over the agreement of sale before you sign it.
 Unless you own your home outright, be sure to call your finance company and ask for the current payoff amount before offering your home for sale by owner.